abc401/digital-logic-simulator-public/README.md

 ### Installing Dependencies

-In order to install dependencies run the following command:
+Run the following command to install dependencies:

 `npm i`

 ### Configuration

-- Run `ipconfig` or `ipconfig` depending on you OS and look for your machine's network ip address.
+- Run `ipconfig` on Windows or `ifconfig` for Linux and MacOS and look for your machine's network ip address.
 - Make a file in the client directory and name it `.env`.
 - In it paste the network ip address in the following format:
   `VITE_API_SERVER="http://<network-address>:8080"`